atljoseph/flourish-challenge/ReadMe.md

 - unique index on strain name
 - route method / business / repo / postman for search
 - route method / business / repo for update detail
--
+- typedoc for lib

 # Tasks Todo

-- in-code documentation comments - jsdoc
+- typedoc for etl
-- create / update validations
+- typedoc for api
 - use redis for caching static data like effect types / races
 - move migrations to lib